onepub-dev/lint_hard/example/README.md

-An example project that uses Dart recommended lints.
+An example project that uses lint_hard.